Estimated reading time: 7 minutes

 Under the law and this statute, the involuntary statement cannot be used for any purpose, even impeachment.

-The common law, from ancient times, and Constitutional law limiting confessions, recognizes that involuntary confessions are unreliable.
+The common law, from ancient times, and Constitutional law limiting confessions, recognize that involuntary confessions are unreliable.
 Even where corroboration exists for involuntary confessions, courts have suppressed them.
 And this reduces the general evil of allowing involuntary confessions (general deterrence).
 Moreover, it reduces the systemic risk of false confessions.

 Custody status does not matter.
 And unlike Miranda cases, it makes no difference whether the defendant was “in custody.”

-No “state actor” requirement: involuntary statements
+No “state actor” requirement

 Also unlike Miranda, we do not need “state action” for application of this common law rule.
-And its purpose is not to deter police misconduct.
+Because, its purpose is not to deter police misconduct.
 Rather, its historic purpose is to improve reliability of verdicts, by excluding involuntary statements.

-So if the prosecutor has your involuntary statement, what can you do?
+Your Criminal Lawyer: So if the prosecutor has your involuntary statement, what can you do?
 Alert your criminal defense attorney.
 And your criminal lawyer can look at the facts, and develop a pretrial motion to suppress the involuntary statements.

 And the judge will hear the motion at the Contested Omnibus Hearing.
 So, if she agrees with your lawyer, she’ll completely suppress the involuntary statement.
 Then, the prosecutor won’t be able to use it at trial, or for any purpose.